 Was this review worth your time?
 Want save money on whatever gear you buy next?

 If you plan to buy something I covered in my reviews or any piece of cycling gear for that matter, there’s an easy way to save money and keep the cranks turning on more reviews like this one.
-Simply click on the retailer links in red in the posts or right hand column or go to the Gear Prices pages and buy any of your cycling gear through the online stores you connect to.
+Simply click on the retailer links in red in the posts or right hand column and buy any of your cycling gear through the online stores you connect to.

 Each time you buy something from many of these stores, I get a small amount back for referring you and put that towards the work and costs of the site.
 It doesn’t cost you anything more to do it this way and probably saves you money because I’ve found you a good store with a great price.
 It also re-energizes me after the countless hours I put into these reviews (when I could be out riding) knowing you are getting value from reading and acting on what I share with you.